quaexolith/rust_ownership/README.md

 # Ownership in Rust
 *Ownership* is a set of rules that governs how a Rust program manages memory.

+## The Stack and the Heap
+Values that are known at compile time can be placed on the stack.

+Values that are known at runtime must be placed on the heap.
+This is referred to as **allocating**.
+The memory allocator searches the heap for a space big enough to store the data and returns a pointer to it.
+The pointer may be stored on the stack but to retrieve the actual data, the pointer must be followed.

 ## Ownership Rules
 * Each value in Rust has an owner
 * There can only be one owner at a time